 Kibera is one of the largest slums in Africa.
 However, Kibera is not just about sad stories.
 There are very many opportunities and fun things to do.
 People living in the slum are very talented and involved in different projects.

-You should take a tour if you want to see what it is like to live in the slums.
+You should take a tour to see what it is like to live in the slums.
 It is an excellent way to avoid the myths and misconceptions that surround slum life.
 Local tour companies can give you a tour at a fee.
 Paying the tour companies is a good way to support the local communities by giving them employment opportunities.

 Tour fee: Ksh 2500